openSUSE/squinnie/docs/Fileformat.md

 ### filesystem.db

 This is an sqlite3 database for storing the filesystem.
-It has a single table called `inodes` which contains all files and directories.
+It has a table called `inodes` which contains all files and directories.
 It has the following columns:

 - `id`: The primary key, replacing `rowid`.
 - `parent`: The id of the directory the file/directory/... is contained in.